skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_05_lab_ak.md

 #### Task 2: Create a resource group

-1. On the portal's navigation pane, select the **Create a resource** link.
+1. In the Azure portal's navigation pane, select the **Create a resource** link.

     > **Note**: If you can't find the **Create a resource** link, the **Create a resource** icon is a plus sign (+) character on the portal.